-After months of waiting, you may find yourself counting the days until you finally get to meet your new baby.
-As your due date gets closer, knowing the signs of labor can help you be prepared for what's to come and can ease any anxiety you may be feeling.
+After months of waiting, you may find yourself counting the days until you finally get to meet your baby.
+As your due date gets closer, knowing the signs of labor can help you feel ready for labor and birth.

-- You have contractions that come stronger, faster, and between 5 and 10 minutes apart.
+- Your contractions come about 5 to 10 minutes apart.

-- You have a bloody (brownish or reddish) mucus discharge.
-This is also called bloody show.
+You have a bloody (brownish or reddish) mucus discharge.
+This is called bloody show.

-If you think you may be going into labor, don't hesitate to call your health care provider, no matter what time of day or night.
-If your provider tells you that you're in labor, she will want you to get ready and head for the hospital.
-Watch our video to learn more about the signs of labor.
+If you think you’re in labor, call your health care provider, no matter what time of day or night.
+Your provider can tell you if it’s time to head for the hospital.

 Most common questions